What We Give Back

 We believe that conservation is as much about people and wildlife as about the environment.
 With thanks to our Partners, who have progressively initiated changes to the face of nature-based tourism in Africa, we are now seeing an exponential commitment to Conservation and Eco Tourism; particularly in East Africa and Southern Africa with many national parks and concessions restocking their wild areas with wildlife species that were previously poached and hunted to local extinction.

-With many bookings a percentage of profits are donated to the Children in the Wilderness Program, a non-profit organisation supported by ecotourism company Wilderness Safaris, which aims to facilitate sustainable conservation through leadership development and the education of rural children in Africa.
+With all Wilderness Safaris bookings a percentage of profits are donated to the Children in the Wilderness Program, a non-profit organisation supported by ecotourism company Wilderness Safaris, which aims to facilitate sustainable conservation through leadership development and the education of rural children in Africa.
 By exposing children to their natural heritage CIW aims to create a network of learning sanctuaries that uplifts and cares for the children and creates leadership values.
 In this way, we hope that the children are inspired to care for the environment so that they can become the future custodians of these valuable areas https://www.childreninthewilderness.com/

 Simultaneously, we contribute to the Wilderness Wildlife Trust, a non-profit entity that is also supported by Wilderness Safaris.
 The trust was created to support a wide variety of projects and initiatives throughout Africa: from anti-poaching units, conservation and wildlife management, wildlife and environment research to educational bursaries and scholarships. http://www.wildernesstrust.com/